Developer Guide

 What is this feature for?

-command enables users to delete a RecurringExpenseManager
+The delrec command enables users to delete a RecurringExpenseManager from the ExpenseTracker.

 Sequence of action

-command works, here is a list of steps illustrating what occurs when LogicManager#execute()
+To aid you in understanding how exactly the delrec command works, here is a list of steps illustrating what occurs when LogicManager#execute() is invoked:

-We will be using the user input delrec 1
+We will be using the user input delrec 1 as an example.

 -